-The developers will adjust code when necessary for bug fixes.
+The developers will adjust the code when necessary for bug fixes.
 They understand how the software should work and can easily see issues in the test results.

 2. Quality Assurance

 Quality assurance team members will ensure everything functions correctly before releasing the program or new feature.
-The QA team is looking for problems that adversely impact users.
+The QA testing team is looking for problems that adversely impact users.

 How Do You Actually Perform Regression Testing?

 You will need a regression suite to conduct regression testing.
 The suite is an overview of your software, so you know what to test.
-You will input which tests to prioritize, whether automated or manual, and then read the results on the testing suite.
+You will input which tests to prioritize, whether automated or manual and then read the results on the testing suite.

 Costs Involved in Regression Testing Process and Strategies